Skip to Content

 As described at the top of this post, Singapore is one of my favorite destinations for food.
 There’s just so much good food to be had here that it can be difficult coming up with a sensible itinerary.
 With only so many days to play with, I wind up trying to cram five or six eateries into one day!
 And don’t get me started on the inconsistencies of hawker stall opening hours.

 This Singapore food tour costs USD 175 per person and includes all food and drink.
-Follow the link to book it on A Chef’s Tour or Get Your Guide.
+Follow the link to book it on A Chef’s Tour.

 A Chef’s Tour